Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-costs.md

 To more accurately predict future costs use [AWS Cost Explorer for your instance](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-what-is.html).

 Or you can see our AWS Calculator estimates for a [Single Server, Personal](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=files/calc-780fd694890a75cdb1b295a77845c3ecb31ba889&v=ver20191121vC) deployment and a [Multi-Server, Enterprise](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=files/calc-c29e6ec8edcd38e7bd01b3e9284863f4f5fed318&v=ver20191121vC) deployment.

+## Minimize your Costs - A User Story

+Our recommendation to minimize costs for automatic settings is to turn [**database pausing**](./hubs-cloud-aws-estimated-cost-charts.md#database-pausing---automatic) on by default.
+When no one is using your hub, turn your hub to [**Offline mode**](./hubs-cloud-aws-estimated-cost-charts.md#offline-mode---manual) or a small instance type like **t3.medium**.
+Also use a Cloudflare worker as your content CDN.

+### Before your event: Development

+For development with only a few users connecting + setting rooms + scenes, we recommend at least a **t3.medium** instance [(?)](./hubs-cloud-aws-estimated-cost-charts.md#aws-server-type-recommendations).
+When not in use, set your instance to [**Offline mode**](./hubs-cloud-aws-estimated-cost-charts.md#offline-mode---manual).
+Then switch back to Online when beginning development again.

+### Before your event: 1.5 hours

+If your instance is in [**Offline mode**](./hubs-cloud-aws-estimated-cost-charts.md#offline-mode---manual), manually update the stack to **Online** and wait 10 minutes.

+After, at least 1 hour before event, manually update the stack to scale up your AWS Server Type.
+For example 1 hour before your event, [update the stack](./hubs-cloud-aws-updating-the-stack.md) from a **t3.medium** to **c4.large** [(?)](./hubs-cloud-aws-estimated-cost-charts.md#aws-server-type-recommendations).

+### During your event

+If you notice performance issues, you can ad hoc [update the stack](./hubs-cloud-aws-updating-the-stack.md) up more from a **c4.large** to **c5.2xlarge** [(?)](./hubs-cloud-aws-estimated-cost-charts.md#aws-server-type-recommendations) without problems.

+### After your event

+Scale down your AWS Server Type by [updating the stack](./hubs-cloud-aws-updating-the-stack.md) from the **c5.2xlarge** to **t3.medium** [(?)](./hubs-cloud-aws-estimated-cost-charts.md#aws-server-type-recommendations) when finished or there are less users connected.

+### When no one is connecting to your instance for a long time

+You can turn your hub to [**Offline mode**](./hubs-cloud-aws-estimated-cost-charts.md#offline-mode---manual) where no one can connect to your hub or a redirect URL, if specified.
+Via **Offline mode** all costs except for asset storage like backups, scenes, and avatars are \$0.

+## Stack Cost Management Options

+- Enable **Auto-Pause Database**.
+On by default for Personal and settable by Enterprise.
+- Toggle **Offline mode** to "Online" to "Offline" manually.
+Your EC2 and database costs will be \$0/hour when you've turned your servers off.
+- Set **Account Monthly Database Budget**
+- Enable Content CDN to Cloudflare workers

+### Database Pausing - automatic

+If **Auto-Pause Database** or **database pausing** is "Yes - Pause database when not in use", after no one has connected to your instance for a while, your database and the costs incurred by your database will stop until a user connects again.
+It takes 1-3 minutes for the database to turn back on and allow the first user to connect.
+Subsequent connections will occur quickly afterward.

+### Offline Mode - manual

+When you set **Offline mode** to "Offline", you've completely turned off your servers and stopped all EC2 costs + database costs.
+You're still paying for storage for your backups and data.
+No one can connect to your hub while your servers are "Offline".
+While "Offline," your hubs instance will redirect you to the specified offline url.

+Turning **Offline mode** to "Offline" to "Online" and vice versa is a manual process.
+Wait 10 minutes afterward to connect.

+### Monthly Database Budget - automatic

+Careful with the **Monthly Database Budget** setting, we recommend $0 (unlimited) or at least $20 or more.
+If costs hit your set database budget (set other than \$0), your database will forcibly shut off for the month.
+This allows no surprise costs for the cost sensitive.

+Personal and Enterprise defaults to \$0 (unlimited).

+### Change content CDN to Cloudflare Workers - 1 time update

+With a fresh stack, you're using AWS's Content CDN, which is relatively expensive.
+You can change to use Cloudflare workers for Content CDN.

+To enable Cloudflare workers, in your hub Admin Panel > "Content CDN" menu > Follow instructions to enable Cloudflare workers.
+(WARNING - DO NOT CHANGE NAMESERVERS FOR YOUR HUB AND DO NOT ADD YOUR SITE TO CLOUDFLARE)

+## Estimating your costs

+See our See our [Estimating Costs and Charts (Alpha)](./hubs-cloud-aws-estimated-cost-charts.md) page.